noes14155/Telegrambot-with-GPT/README.md

 Hugging face token is only required for image captioning.
 Support OCR with tesseract additional to [salesforce blip image captioning](https://huggingface.co/Salesforce/blip-image-captioning-large)
 If you want to use any other model change HG_img2text value.
 Change it in the environment variables.
+Support for multi language.
+Easy to translate to your own language.

 Internet access using [duckduckgo_search](https://github.com/deedy5/duckduckgo_search)